picasso/zu-translate/GUTENBERG.md

 ## Known Problems and Pitfalls

-* implement that after switching the language, the status of the editor left "unchanged" if before switching it was "unchanged".
-That is, to avoid Gutenberg to detect that data changes occurred if we just switched the language
+- [x] ~~implement that after switching the language, the status of the editor left "unchanged" if before switching it was "unchanged".
+That is, to avoid Gutenberg to detect that data changes occurred if we just switched the language~~
-* при публикации нового материала показывается документ "Are you ready to publish?" где видны RAW значения имени сайта
+- [ ] when publishing new material, the message "Are you ready to publish?" appears in which the RAW values of the site name are visible
-* если атрибутов несколько и их значения будут равны, то тогда при замене атрибутов на их RAW значения произойдет путаница. Непонятно, насколько такая ситуация реальна... и как с ней бороться?
+- [ ] if there are several attributes and their values will be equal, then when replacing the attributes with their RAW values, confusion will occur (on the front-end).
+It is not clear how real this situation is... and how to deal with it?
-* Непонятно что произойдет после конвертации страницы которая была редактирована в классическом редакторе и потом переключилась на Гутенберг
+- [ ] It is not clear what will happen after converting a page that was edited in the classic editor and then switched to Gutenberg
-* JS:createRawContent - the option when more than one attribute contained RAW is not processed, this seems to be impossible because before this plugin the RAW was not split by attributes
+- [ ] JS:createRawContent - the option when more than one attribute contained RAW is not processed, this seems to be impossible because before this plugin the RAW was not split by attributes
-* JS:qTranslateConfig:setupLanguageSwitch - we have to call `setupLanguageSwitch` since `'qtx'` does not export the `onTabSwitch` function.
+- [ ] JS:qTranslateConfig:setupLanguageSwitch - we have to call `setupLanguageSwitch` since `'qtx'` does not export the `onTabSwitch` function.
 If this function was available for integration, it was much easier
-* PHP:modify_rest_response - нужно ли 'editor_lang' сейчас??
+- [ ] PHP:modify_rest_response - is the `editor_lang` attribute needed now?
-* PHP:restore_post_content - now the case is not processed when one (or more) attribute is in content, and the other is in the special comment to the block (`<!-- wp:<block name>`).
+- [ ] PHP:restore_post_content - now the case is not processed when one (or more) attribute is in content, and the other is in the special comment to the block (`<!-- wp:<block name>`).
 I have not met such a situation, but suddenly it is possible?
-* `'core/table'` cannot be translated - first I need to implement the processing of the attribute which is an array of values that require translation
+- [ ] `'core/table'` cannot be translated - first I need to implement the processing of the attribute which is an array of values that require translation